karolw881/KalulatorObliczenSymbolicznychRownanRekurencyjnych/README.md

+RownaniaRekurencyjne (3).pdf - It's a readme
-I know 1 commit hahah but it is work of my life.
-Do you like C++ so check main.cpp, parse.cpp and skracanie.cpp
+Do you like C++ so check main.cpp, parse.cpp and skracanie.cpp Other Projects on my Github have professional git